A guide to the planning process

-As with any detailed process, the below is provided as a guide.
-It is important to note that there are many variables to consider and that they will directly affect the timelines for your planning project.
+It is important to note that there are many variables to consider with each and every Planning Permit, and that they will directly affect the timelines for your planning project.

 Your submission will be assessed to ensure all initial documentation has been provided with your application and contact you if further information is required.